architolk/ldt-client/README.md

 - fetchTriples(DOMElement,query,params)
   - DOMElement: the table in which the data is presented.
   - query: CONSTRUCT-query string.
 May contain parameters, like `@URI@`
+    - a triple with predicate `urn:ldt:link` can be used for an alternative href for the object (default is the predicate localname of the original triple)
+    - a triple with predicate `urn:ldt:graph` can be used for an alternative graph reference (default is the graph of the whole form)
   - parameters: JSON object containing parameters, for example: `{uri:'urn:foo'}`
     - The `uri` parameter is mandatory (this is the subject of the table)
     - A parameter `label` might contain the label of the subject